Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (i): Whether online gaming, fantasy sports and casino transactions played for stakes constitute betting and gambling for GST purposes.
+Issue (i): Whether online gaming, fantasy sports and casino transactions involving stakes on uncertain outcomes constitute betting and gambling for GST purposes?

-Issue (iii): Whether actionable claims arising from betting and gambling are goods and taxable supplies, and whether the platform operator is the supplier.
+Issue (ii): Whether actionable claims arising from betting and gambling are includible within "goods" and taxable as supplies under the GST framework?

-Ratio Decidendi: Where money or money's worth is staked upon an uncertain outcome, the transaction constitutes betting and gambling for GST purposes, and the resulting actionable claim is a taxable supply under the GST framework.
+Ratio Decidendi: Where money or money's worth is staked on an uncertain outcome, the transaction constitutes betting and gambling for GST purposes, and the resulting actionable-claim supply is taxable as goods under the GST framework with valuation governed by the statutory rules framed under the Act.

 Full Summary is available for active users!